aadii0408/Video-Summarizer-AI-Agent/README.md

-# Video Summarizer Using Phidata and Gemini
+# Video Summarizer AI Agent

-## 📽️ Multimodal AI Agent Video Summarizer
+## 📽️ Multimodal AI Agent Video Summarizer Using Phidata and Gemini

 ### Overview
 The **Phidata Video AI Summarizer Agent** is an advanced tool powered by **Gemini 2.0 Flash EXp**, designed to analyze and summarize video content efficiently.
 This AI-powered application provides concise summaries and allows users to interact with the video content through an intuitive chatbot.